 I let the focaccia rise in a pan, and it got very airy and light.
 I topped it with sautéed onions and garlic, black olives, sun-dried tomatoes, olive oil and fresh rosemary.
 It was tasty.Two days after my bread class, I gave a talk on the benefits and process of making fermented food.
 We discussed amazake, naturally-leavened bread, lacto-fermented vegetables, tempeh, natto and miso.The conference site is near the town of Helvoirt, surrounded by beautiful woods and farmland.
 Between teaching and preparing for our classes, Yukiko and I enjoyed taking walks around the area.
 We also sat in on some good classes by other teachers.

 After a day trip to Amsterdam, I led a workshop on making condiments.
 We made gomashio (sesame salt) and kombu tsukudani (kombu seaweed cooked with soy sauce and other seasonings).

 Next was the pickle making class.
 I demonstrated how to make sauerkraut, onion shoyu pickles, a kind of kimchi and tofu pickled in sweet white miso.
 The pickles I started a week earlier were ready for tasting.

 After that, I gave a class on snacks and travel food.
 I showed how to make onigiri (rice balls) and three kinds of nori maki: futomaki (fat rolls), uramaki (inside-out rolls) and temaki (hand rolls).

 My last class of the conference was on seasonal soups.
 I made a light, clear broth soup for summer, a sweet autumn pumpkin soup, and for winter, a hearty root vegetable stew with sourdough croutons.

-Everyone I met at the event said they enjoyed the cooking classes, the lectures, the meals, and the overall warm family spirit.
-It was an inspiring Summer Conference!
+Everyone I met at the event said they enjoyed the cooking classes, the lectures, the meals, and the warm family spirit.
+Overall, it was an inspiring Summer Conference!